-Chabot Technology Vision
+CLPCCD Technology Vision

-Technology initiatives undertaken by Chabot College will promote the priorities detailed in the EMP (see Appendix I), support the ongoing efforts of the College to sustain a highly functional and secure technology environment including the enhancements recommended in the IT assessment, and advance the technology initiatives outlined in the District Technology Plan.
+The DSP has served as a guide to the technology planning process and the recently completed information technology (IT) assessment of the CLPCCD technology environment.
+The technology initiatives identified in this plan are designed to promote the strategic directions detailed in the DSP (see Appendix I) and support the ongoing efforts of CLPCCD to sustain a highly functional and secure technology environment including the enhancements recommended in the IT assessment.

-Chabot Technology Environment
+CLPCCD Technology Environment